Minimally Invasive Esophagectomy at UPMC

 Before the minimally invasive esophagectomy procedure

 Your surgical team will provide you with details on how to prepare for your surgery.
-You can contact us any time with questions about your minimally invasive esophagectomy.
+You can contact the team any time with questions about your minimally invasive esophagectomy.

 Minimally Invasive Esophagectomy Procedure: What to Expect

-- Make small, band-aid sized cuts in the chest, abdomen, and possibly neck.
+- Make small cuts in the chest, abdomen, and possibly neck

-- Reconstruct your stomach connect it to the remaining part of the esophagus.
+- Reconstruct your stomach and connect it to the remaining part of the esophagus

-Performed using the robot, you will have the same incisions and a camera and tools inserted.
+If robotic-assisted surgery is used, you will have the same incisions and a similar camera and tools inserted.

 MIE surgery can last anywhere from 4 to 10 hours, with an average of 6 hours.